OliverGrainge/OliverGrainge.github.io/_portfolio/portfolio-1.md

 ---

-# TeTRA-VPR: A Ternary Transformer Approach for Compact Visual Place Recognition

 Visual Place Recognition (VPR) is the process of localizing a query image by matching it against a database of geo-tagged images.
 In robotics and autonomous systems, this capability is vital for navigation and mapping—especially in environments where GPS or other external signals